 - Not the softest synthetic fiber

-Wool carpet fiber helps reduce heat loss.
-It’s more resistant to stains than synthetic options.
-Homeowners choose wool carpets for their soft touch and color retention.
+Wool carpet is a natural option that helps reduce heat loss and is ideal for those with allergies.
+It’s more resistant to stains than synthetic options and has a soft touch and great color retention.

 Wool suppresses volatile organic compounds (VOCs) that cause mild allergy issues.
 Like nylon, it’s durable and ideal for areas with continuous foot traffic.